entozoon/tome-boilerplate/README.md

     cd src/tome && npm i && cd ..

-## Start site
+## Dev

     npm start

-## Compile articles
+## Compile articles (also happens before start/build)

-(Will be built into npm start eventually)
+    npm run compile

+## Deploy

-    npm run compile:articles
+    npm run build

+Then push as normal - the `/docs` folder is set up as the dist for github pages.